Charles Allen (Washington, D.C., politician)

-Charles Allen (born 1977) is an American Democratic politician in Washington, D.C. and member of the Council of the District of Columbia representing Ward 6.
-He took office on January 2, 2015, after winning the Democratic Party primary and following general election in 2014 and won re-election in 2018.
+Charles Allen (born 1977) is an American politician.
+A member of the Democratic Party, Allen has served on the Council of the District of Columbia for Ward 6 since January 2, 2015.
+Allen initially won office in the 2014 general election, and was re-elected in 2018 and again in 2022.

-Early years and education
+Early life and education

-Charles Allen grew up in the Birmingham, Alabama suburb of Homewood and graduated from Homewood High School.
-Allen is married to Jordi Hutchinson.
-The couple has a daughter and a son.
+Charles Allen grew up in the Birmingham, Alabama, suburb of Homewood and graduated from Homewood High School.

 Allen graduated from Washington and Lee University.
 The summer after his sophomore year, he interned at a free clinic in South Boston.
 He holds a Master of Public Health from the University of Alabama at Birmingham.

+Allen was convicted for DUI in 1996 while a student at Washington and Lee University.

+Personal life

+Allen is married to Jordi Hutchinson.
+The couple has a daughter and a son.

-Political career
+Early political career

 Allen was hired as director of public policy for the District of Columbia Primary Care Association in 2003.
 The following year, Allen served as the Ward 6 coordinator for Howard Dean's presidential campaign.
 He was a delegate for Dean at the 2004 Democratic National Convention.
 As chairman of the grass roots Democratic organization D.C. for Democracy, Allen sent hundreds of District residents to other states to campaign.

 Allen resigned from the District of Columbia Primary Care Association to manage Tommy Wells' campaign for the Ward 6 seat on the Council of the District of Columbia in 2006.
 After Wells won the election, Wells hired Allen as his chief of staff.

 Allen was president of the Ward 6 Democrats from 2009 to 2013.
 While president, the group voted to urge the Council of the District of Columbia to pass a law legalizing same-sex marriage.

 In 2012, the D.C.
 Democratic State Committee chose the person to replace Phil Mendelson as at-large council member for 70 days before a special election was held.
 Allen was opposed to the process, saying that only the voters should choose the replacement for an at-large vacancy, not a small group of party committee members.